Alexios Schandermani: Early life

 Schandermani lived in Tehran, the capital of Iran.
 In 1953 US Central Intelligence Agency overthrew the Iranian government of Prime Minister Mohammed Mossadegh and restored Shah Mohammed Reza Pahlavi.
-Schandermani's father was a leftist politician.
+Schandermani's father, Akbar Schandermani, was a leftist politician.
 After CIA coup his father was arrested and sentenced to death.
 But he escaped from the detention centre and later on moved to the USSR where the Soviet officials granted him political asylum.
 In the early 60's Schandermani immigrated with his mother to Russia, where family was reunited.
 In 1961 he went to school in Moscow.
 Two years later he continued his school education in a special school for foreigners Interdom located in the Russian city Ivanovo.
 In 1971 he graduated from this school and moved to Dushanbe capitol of the former Soviet Republic of Tajikistan.
 In 1979 after the fall of the Shah's regime Schandermani went via West-Berlin back to Iran.
 After his arrival at the Tehran's airport Mehrabad he was arrested and jailed.
 Four days later he was expelled from the country to the German city Berlin, where he applied for political asylum.
 In 1992 he was naturalized and became citizen of the Federal Republic of Germany.